firefoxos-gamedev/book/gameloop.md

 ### What about controlling the player?

 We're devoting the next chapter to the business of game controls.
-This was done because this chapter was too long and there is too much to talk about the topic even though the implementation will be trivial.
+This was done because this chapter was too long and there is too much to talk about.

 ## Summary